saeed5959/object-detection-transformer/README.md

 ---
 GOOD NEWS!!<br/>
-The pretrained model (pretrained_140.pth) only for 140 epoch without augmentation added : because the lack of availibility to GPU<br/>
+The pretrained model (pretrained_140.pth) only for 140 epoch without augmentation added : because the lack of access to GPU<br/>

 Preprocess